godot-escoria/escoria-docs/getting_started/step_by_step/3_create_room.rst

 Create a new scene and set ``ESCRoom`` as its root node.
 Save the scene as "pub.tscn".

-* Note that you could call the scene something other than "park.tscn" - "room1.tscn" for example.
+* Note that you could call the scene something other than "pub.tscn" - "room1.tscn" for example.
 Make sure you name things in a way that makes sense to your game.